-Rwanda is an excellent place to go for outstanding natural beauty as well as some of the most exciting activities in the world; gorilla and chimp-trekking.
+Rwanda is an excellent place for outstanding natural beauty as well as some of the most exciting activities in the world; gorilla and chimp-trekking safaris.
 The people are friendly, the tropical climate pleasing, and the travelling fairly minimal in terms of African distances, making a holiday enjoyable and unforgettable in one of the more obscure countries in Central Africa.

 Classic Rwanda Safari

 Gorillas and so much more including chimpanzees and incredible bird life in the lush Nyungwe Forest, Lake Kivu and Parc des National Virunga

 The Rwanda gorilla treks are usually regarded as the easiest – here’s the smart way to trek for mountain gorillas from Kigali into Parc de National Virunga